juancmandev/angular-crud/README.md

 ## JSON-Server

 This project uses a JSON server to simulate an Api.
-Run `npm install -g json-server` to install it globaly, then run `json-server --watch db.json` to run the server.
+Run `npm install -g json-server` to install it globally, then run `json-server --watch db.json` to run the server.